edX Online

 Career outlook for online master's in data analytics graduates

-Data scientists represent one of the fastest-growing data analyst careers, with an expected growth rate of 36% between 2023 to 2033, according to the BLS.
+Data scientists represent one of the fastest-growing data analyst careers, with the BLS projecting a growth rate of 34% between 2024 and 2034.

-The BLS expects careers that require math and computer science skills to grow significantly faster than the average U.S. occupation from 2023 to 2033.
+The BLS expects careers that require math and computer science skills to grow significantly faster than the average U.S. occupation during the period.
 Job growth rates can be influenced by emerging technologies, corporate needs, and consumer demands.

 Frequently asked questions